Things to do When it's Cold Outside

 works better the nearer to boiling the water

-is and bigger the difference between the hot
+is and the bigger the difference between the hot

-water and the air temperature is so try it on
+water and the air temperature is.
+Try it on

 the coldest day you can and do what you can

 to keep the water as hot as possible, realistically